The Care and Feeding of the AR/M16 Platform Rifles

 MAGAZINES

 Magazines are the critical part of the rifle.
-You should inspect all your magazines for cracked or bent feed lips and discard any such magazines if found and pull from service any magazine that generates a malfunction.
+You should inspect all your magazines for cracked or bent feed lips and discard any such magazines if found.
+Pull from service any magazine that generates a malfunction.
 You should also mark each of your magazines with an identifying mark so bad ones can be easily identified.
+Magazines that cause occasional malfunctions can be marked and relegated to training use to improve "immediate action" drills.

 Don't buy junk or unknown manufacturer's magazines.
-The reasonably priced Brownells "GI" magazines are getting very high marks as are the polymer MagPul "P-Mags," and there are several other excellent brands out there.
-Ensure that all your 30 round magazines have the gray Gen III or GI tan followers.
+The reasonably priced Brownells (who is a military contractor) "GI" magazines are getting very high marks as are the polymer MagPul "P-Mags," and there are several other excellent brands out there.
+The Brownells "tactical" version of their magazines" come with the MagPul follower installed.
+Ensure that all your 30 round magazines have the gray MagPul Gen III or GI tan followers.
 While the Gen II green followers are useable they should be replaced with the newer followers at your earliest convenience.
 In my testing the MagPul gray Gen III followers are superior to the new GI tan followers.
 The MagPul followers have 2% Teflon in their material and are noticeably smoother and more stable in operation.
 In addition, because of the change in geometry, the tan followers are not compatible with existing springs.

 M16 30 Rd Magazine Followers